 We’re not about being anti-12’’ tile.
 Their functionality is superior.
-By simply replacing some of the monotone tiles with different colored tiles, commercial space can entirely transformed.
-Consider selecting an accent color, perhaps one that is used in artwork or on the walls.
-It helps to get creative and place the color tiles strategically, so that they look like international design elements.
-When don this way, 12’’ tiles can be one of the most striking flooring options available.
+By simply replacing some of the monotone tiles with different coloured tiles, commercial space can entirely be transformed.
+Consider selecting an accent colour, perhaps one that is used in artwork or on the walls.
+It helps to get creative and place the colour tiles strategically so that they look like international design elements.
+When donning this way, 12’’ tiles can be one of the most striking flooring options available.

 Rectilinear hexagonal shapes

 One of the simple ways to improve the look of square tiles is to change their shape.
-Rectilinear hexagonal shaped tiles are 6-sided hexagonal shapes that are formed in a straight line.
+Rectilinear hexagonal-shaped tiles are 6-sided hexagonal shapes that are formed in a straight line.
 The hexagonal patterns provide a subtle yet significant update.
-Since the shapes can align with each other in a number of different ways, color-blocking patterns can be created to add contrast and drama.
+Since the shapes can align with each other in a number of different ways, colour-blocking patterns can be created to add contrast and drama.